 A natural amphitheatre is followed by Dead Man’s Cave, before you traverse a proto-historic resin encampment encompassing the Copper, Bronze and Iron Ages.
 This total immersion in early civilization is a backed up by the geological landscape itself.
 The Arcs de St Pierre are three stone arches found in quick succession in the heart of a pine forest.
 Their origins remain a mystery.
 Once you arrive above the ‘Belvedere de Vautours’, high above the Jonte, the sheer splendour of the canyon is overwhelming.

 You now delight in walking one of those trails that remain in the mind’s eye forever – Le Balcon de Vertige.
 Is it dangerous?
 Certainly not so long as you keep close to the rock face, away from the precipice and don’t look down if you are a bit squeamish or suffer from vertigo.
 Enough said, although walking sticks are highly recommend and extra care would be required in adverse weather conditions.
 To miss the ‘Le Balcon’ would be a shame, but if it’s foggy you won’t see the sites anyway, so best follow the GR6A indicated on the map.

-The two most impressive works of geological architecture along the way are the ‘Vase de Chine’ and the ‘Vase de Sevres’ respectively.
+The two most impressive works of geological architecture along the Walking Tarn Gorge trail are the ‘Vase de Chine’ and the ‘Vase de Sevres’ respectively.
 Each seems to cheat the laws of gravity and both will surely topple into oblivion one day as a result of exfoliation.